laki88/techwithlaki/_posts/2023-01-26-leetcode-problem1-with-solutions.md

 * Space Complexity : O(1)
 * Time Complexity : O(n<sup>2</sup>)

-## More solutions
+## Better solutions

 1. Using two pointers

-    1. Copy the values from original array to second array and store a data structure that holds the value and indices from original array in each indices
+    1. Copy the values from original array to second array and store a data structure that holds the value, index pair from original array in second array.
-    2. sort the second array based on values
+    2. Sort the second array based on values
-    3. keep two pointers at two ends of the second array
+    3. Keep two pointers at two ends of the second array
-    4. move the pointer towered each other until the sum of values pointed become equal to target
+    4. Move the pointers towards each other until the sum of values pointed become equal to target

 ``` java
     public int[] twoSum(int[] nums, int target) {